kingofkung/location-analysis-R/README.md

 # location-analysis
 Repository of programs developed for location analysis research.
 The research is conducted through the Math Department at Simpson College.

+This repository contains programs developed in R. The GoogleMaps extraction is only developed in Python and is included for completeness.

 Location analysis is a branch of operations research intended to investigate the geographical relationships between facilities and demand populations.

 The location analysis research performed at Simpson College began in 2016 as a summer project funded through the Bryan Summer Research Program.